 “I also thought the majority of the discussion questions were great quality, which is unusual for me in prewritten questions.” – High School ELA Teacher

-At the beginning of the school year, it is important for teachers to get to know their students both academically and personally.
+At the beginning of the school or after returning from winter break, it is important for teachers to get to know their students both academically and personally.
 Students also need to build relationships with one another, so they feel comfortable learning collaboratively.
-Here are three ways to incorporate Listenwise’s Youth Voices Collections during the “getting to know you” season:
+Here are three ways to incorporate Listenwise’s Youth Voices Collections during the “getting to know you” seasons:

 #1 Prioritize self-reflection discussion themes

 All Listenwise current events and lessons include comprehension questions and discussion themes.
 One discussion theme for each story invites students to connect ideas from the story to their own experience.
 Students may feel more comfortable sharing about themselves after hearing other young people model doing so in the Youth Voices stories.
 We recommend giving students time to reflect and write about the theme first, then share with a partner or small group before a class discussion.
 Reading students’ written responses gives teachers an opportunity to learn more about all of their students, not just the ones who are vocal during discussion.